over45Codes/over45Codes/README.md

 ## <img src="https://github.com/sudnyeshtalekar/sudnyeshtalekar/raw/master/Assets/Hi.gif" style="width:30px;height:30px"> Hi there, I'm Grace Castañeda (over45Codes)💜 🇲🇽 💻

-**About Me:**

-I’m passionate about learning and exploration—whether it’s diving into a new coding concept or setting foot in a new country, I’m always eager to grow.
-These experiences fuel my curiosity and shape my drive to constantly evolve.

-#1 Driving Force: Growth
+Tech has always fascinated me.
+Whether it's diving into a new coding concept, improving internal processes, exploring financial tools, or traveling to new countries—I'm driven by curiosity and a hunger to grow.
+Every experience fuels my desire to evolve personally and professionally.

+- My mission:
+To blend leadership, technical know-how, and a deep commitment to customer success in order to build smart, scalable solutions that create real impact—for both businesses and their customers.

+- My driving force: Growth
-Continuous learning and improvement aren’t just goals—they’re my way of life.
+Continuous learning and improvement aren’t just goals—they’re how I live and work.

+- 🔍 What's on the Horizon:
+I'm eagerly looking forward to taking on exciting new challenges, which will see me delving into Ruby on Rails, HAML, SASS, SQL, and APIs.
+Each project is an opportunity to learn, grow, and create something extraordinary.

 With over 10 years of experience in Customer and Technical Support, I’ve developed deep expertise in Contact Center operations and Business Process Outsourcing (BPO) across LATAM.
 I’ve played a key role in supporting startups with international expansion, building bridges between customers, teams, and technology.